VA 113 INTRODUCTION TO DRAWING

 What is Original and Authentic?

 University is designed to do many things, not the least of which is to open your mind to new ideas and new ways of thinking.
 Keeping a flexible, open and critical mind is the greatest gift you can give yourself during your university career and beyond.
-Anyone who spends significant time studying visual art at an advanced level quickly learns that the two simple-sounding question prompts from Module 2 are, in fact, anything but straightforward.
-How you answer these two questions may change several times before you graduate and perhaps throughout the following years as well.

 Module 3 is called "What is Original and Authentic."
-Often, those new to art are emotionally invested in the stories history paints for us of the mystical "artist-god" who harnesses an unbelievable gift of a creative spark that is out of this world.
-Sometimes, a fixation on this "magic" can distract from the really interesting work of art as a process -- that is to say, the magic that happens in the collision between the artist, the art object, the viewer and the world.
+Often, those new to art are emotionally invested in the stories history tells us of the mystical "artist-god" who harnesses an unbelievable gift of a creative spark that is out of this world.
+Sometimes, a fixation on this "magic" can distract from the really interesting work of art as a process -- that is to say, the magic that happens in the collision between the artist, the art, the viewer and the world.
 What opportunities might open up for us as artists and viewers if we let go of the idea of originality and authenticity?
 Is there something lost?
 These are questions we will now explore.

 Module 3 Tasks